Billings, Oklahoma

 Billings is a town in northwest Noble County, Oklahoma, United States.
-The population was 509 at the 2010 census, an increase from the figure of 436 in 2000.
+As of the 2020 census, Billings had a population of 578.
 It was the childhood home of Oklahoma governor Henry Bellmon.

 History

 Billings was called "White Rock", when it was founded in 1893, at the time of the Cherokee Strip Land Run.
 It was then 3 miles east and 2 miles south of its present site.
 Billings' economy was based on agriculture in the surrounding area.
 The Enid and Tonkawa Railway (acquired by the Chicago, Rock Island and Pacific Railway in 1900) built a spur line out from North Enid in 1899.
 The railroad, however, did not go through White Rock, so the residents soon moved to the present location.
 The new town opened October 23, 1899, and was renamed for M. O. Billings, a director of the Billings Town Company.

 Geography

 Billings is 35 miles from Enid and Ponca City.
 According to the United States Census Bureau, the town has a total area of 0.6 sqmi, all land.